-Ensuring Victoria is prepared for the challenges of climate change
+Preparing Victoria for the challenges of climate change

-Importantly, it also emphasises the social value of water, recognising how our waterways contribute to healthy ecosystems, liveability, and a sense of place.
+Importantly, we emphasises the social value of water, recognising how our waterways contribute to healthy ecosystems, liveability and a sense of place.

 What is integrated water management?